 A few years ago, I shared how to make potato cakes…one of our family favorites!
-These potato cakes are perfect for Thanksgiving leftover mashed potatoes and just a lazy weeknight dinner.
-But in the last few years, we have had to eliminate dairy from our everyday meals!
+But then life threw us a curve ball and we had to eliminate dairy from our everyday meals!

 That means no cheese…which was one of our favorite parts of these potato cakes!
 That’s disappointing, but these days there are so many dairy free options, so we had no problem replicating the original recipe!

 One thing I love about this recipe is that you can use leftover mashed potatoes!
 There is no reason that the potatoes need to be fresh.
 In fact, they hold together a little better when they are a day or two old.

 However, you can still make them with fresh mashed potatoes!

 In addition to these potato cakes, you could also use leftover mashed potatoes to make Shephards Pie, casseroles, potato croquets and potato pancakes!
 Get creative…it’s really difficult to mess up mashed potatoes!